 Why Not Just Teach Sight Word Reading?

-For example, a kindergartener will learn to sound out C-A-T as the word “cat”.
-By 5th grade, the student should be able to break down words such as “catapult” and “catalog” and read them without difficult.
+For example, a kindergartener learns to sound out C-A-T as the word “cat”.
+Eventually, they’ll read the word effortlessly and automatically.
+By 5th grade, they may come across an unfamiliar word like “catapult”.
+Rather than stumble or skip the word, they can break it down into chunks and sound it out as cat-a-pult without difficult.
 By the time they reach 8th grade, however, the student should be able to see words like “cataclysm” and “catheter” and recognize the first syllable will be pronounced differently because of the phonics rules they’ve learned.